SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

    <br>![](../ex3/images/ex162-3-4.png)
 2. In the create dialog, name your integration flow as:

+>[!NOTE]
+>Replace `000` with your assigned user identifier.

 **Name**
 ```
-'IN162-`000` Sales Order Event to Hana Vector DB for AI Grounding'
+IN162-000 Sales Order Event to Hana Vector DB for AI Grounding
 ```

 **Description**